realworldocaml/book/en/foreign-function-interface.md

 Ncurses is a library to build terminal-independent text interfaces in a reasonably efficient way.
 The  manual page (usually via `man ncurses`) explains the basics of the C interface.
-The `initscr` function allocates some state and returns as a `WINDOW` pointer.
+The `initscr` function allocates some state and returns it as a point to the C `WINDOW` typedef.
 This C pointer is then passed to various terminal drawing functions.

 The `ctypes` library provides a combinator interface that lets you declare these C functions as OCaml values.
 The library takes care of converting the